celery/celery/docs/userguide/routing.rst

             },
         }

-If you're confused about these terms, you should read up on AMQP concepts.
+If you're confused about these terms, you should read up on AMQP.

 .. seealso::